MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 In the chart, the x-axis represents the risk score; and depending on the view you select, the y-axis represents the percentage or number of transactions.

 The machine learning model in Dynamics 365 Fraud Protection evaluates every transaction using cutting-edge AI, and assigns a risk score.
 The higher the risk score, the higher the perceived risk.
 The machine learning model uses a risk score range from 0-999 – similar to the fraud protection network.
-We, in turn, transpose this risk score into a more manageable 0-100 range for simpler decision making and reporting.
+We, in turn, transpose this risk score into a more manageable 1-100 range for simpler decision making and reporting.

 Occasionally, a transaction has an unscored risk score.
 This means that the transaction has not yet been scored by the model.
-The virtual fraud analyst generates unscored risk scores as an indicator for you to create rules for these transactions if the volume is sufficiently high.
+The virtual fraud analyst generates unscored risk scores as an indicator for you to create model operating points for these transactions if thre volume of your traffic is sufficiently high.

-This interactive chart shows the fraud impact on your revenues related to the risk score, from 0-100 in these categories:
+This interactive chart shows the fraud impact on your revenues related to the risk score, from 1-100 in these categories:

 - Approved transactions.
 Represented by light blue.
 - Confirmed fraud (combines both chargebacks and refunds).
 Represented by dark blue.